Artificial intelligence: a killer app for edge computing?

 Challenges to using edge computing for AI

-The key challenge to using edge compute sites (either on-premises or network edge) for artificial intelligence is the need for heavy duty storage and compute power.
-Most AI use cases use GPUs in the centralised cloud to provide this, but it is not clear to what extent GPUs will be part of operators’ edge compute roll-out strategies, nor a key component of an on-premises edge at enterprise sites.
-However, Google has developed its own edge TPUs , purpose-built ASICs designed to run AI at the edge.
-This may prove a viable alternative to the heavy duty compute capabilities of the centralised cloud.
+One of the key challenges to using edge compute sites (either on-premises or network edge) for AI is the need for heavy duty storage and compute power.
+Most AI use cases use GPUs in the centralised cloud to provide this, but it is not clear to what extent GPUs will be part of operators’ edge compute roll-out strategies, nor a key component of an on-premises edge at enterprise site.
+However, Google has developed its own edge TPUs1, purpose-built ASICs2 designed to run AI at the edge.
+This may prove a viable alternative to the heavy-duty compute capabilities of the centralised cloud.

 Tilly Gilbert